Course registration

 The course registration opens at 9:00 hours (this was previously 0:00 hours).

-Please note: registration deadlines for minors may differ from the regular registration periods for courses.
+Please note: registration deadlines for minors and profiles may differ from the regular registration periods for courses.

 De-register for courses